EDIC Digital Commons launches first projects

-Digital government is not just a focus within the Netherlands but is also a key agenda item in many countries across and outside of Europe.
+Digital government is a focal point not only in the Netherlands but also in many other countries across Europe and beyond.

 Achieving a Europe fit for the digital age remains a prime EU priority.
 The aim is to shape the EU’s digital transition in a manner beneficial for individuals and businesses while contributing to a climate-neutral Europe by 2050.
 Consequently, the EU has developed an extensive cluster of legislation and policies.

 Like in other policy areas, the European Commission proposes new EU legislation and regulations.
-In terms of digital government, the Directorate-General for Communication Networks, Content and Technology (CONNECT) and the Directorate-General for Informatics (DIGIT), have primary roles.
+In the context of digital government, the Directorate-General for Communication Networks, Content and Technology (CONNECT) and the Directorate-General for Informatics (DIGIT) have primary roles.
 However, proposals affecting this field may also arise from other directorates-general.

 The Committee of Ministers, representing all member states, and the European Parliament make decisions on European legislation and regulations proposed by the European Commission.
-Examples of legislation impacting digital government include directives on open data and governmental website accessibility.
+Examples of legislation affecting digital government include directives on open data and on the accessibility of government websites.
 Subsequently, these regulations are either directly or indirectly translated into national law.

 News - 10 December 2025